magento/merchdocs/src/catalog/inventory-about-ssa.md

 - **Canceled Order** - When an order is canceled (all or partial), a compensation reservation enters to clear that amount.
 For example, canceling three backpacks enters a +3 reservation for that SKU and stock, clearing the hold.
 The salable quantity is increased by 3.

 - **Shipped Order** - When an order ships (all or partial), a compensation reservation enters to clear that amount.
 For example, shipping two backpacks enters a +2 reservation for that SKU and stock, clearing the hold.
 The product quantity is directly reduced by 2 for the shipment.
-The calculated salable quantity is also updated for the reduced stock amount, but no longer affected by the reservation.
+The calculated salable quantity is also updated for the reduced stock amount, but is no longer affected by the reservation.

 ![]({% link images/images/inventory/inventory-diagram-reservation.png %})